MGDIS/core-ui/packages/mg-components/src/components/molecules/mg-illustrated-message/readme.md

 ![](./doc/img/mg-illustrated-message-vertical-anatomy.png)

-Component is built with :
+Component is built with:

 - an illustration
 - a title

-Optionnally :
+Optionnally:

 - one or more _details_ slot which accept HTML content (text, button...)

 #### Style

-- _title_ : Open Sans, 20px, Regular
+- _title_: Open Sans, 20px, Regular
 - All contents are centered.

 #### Spacing